otago/crm/readme.md

 // Step 2: Send the batch request
 $response = CRM::sendBatchRequest($operations);

-// Step 3: Handle the response
+// Step 3: Optionally Handle the Fibre.
+If you want to check the fibre result, this will cause it to block echo $response;
-echo $response;
 ```